The latest industry news, articles and events

 Firstly, ensure the request is valid.
 A valid request is one which provides all the information required to locate the information the person wants, as well as sufficient information to verify the data subject’s identity.
 It is unlikely that the first contact from the data subject will provide all the relevant information, in which case you must respond to the data subject.
 You have a period of 30 days to provide the information requested once all necessary information has been received.
 Failure to comply result in a significant fine, issued by the Information Commissioner’s Office (ICO).

 There may be a mix of data that qualifies as personally identifiable data relating to other people and information that is not personally identifiable whatsoever.
 Separate documents within an overall file must be considered on their own merits.
 The output of the investigation must be provided to the individual in an intelligible format.
 In most cases, this information must be communicated to the requester by supplying them with a physical copy of the data, such as a photocopy or print out of the relevant information.

-As leading digital forensics and electronic disclosure experts, CYFOR has the necessary expertise to assist with a Data Subject Access Request (DSAR).
+As leading digital forensic and eDiscovery experts, CYFOR has the necessary expertise to assist with a Data Subject Access Request.
 Our team of specialists are experts in forensic data acquisition and the use of advanced online review platforms.
 These are specifically designed to search, filter and process large volumes of data, identifying the information you require in a time and cost-effective manner.

 After submitting an enquiry, a member of our team will be in touch with you as soon as possible

 Your information will only be used to contact you, and is lawfully in accordance with the General Data Protection Regulation (GDPR) act, 2018.